The essential KPIs for your Social Media ROI: 1. How to construct them.

 In our next post, we will continue our exploration of KPIs with a selection of essential indicators for your Social Media marketing.

 Interested by any of the Social Media KPIs mentioned in this post?
-Try Digimind Social for free!
+Get your demo with Digimind Social!

 Marketing Manager @digimindci.
 Passionate about big data & social marketing.
 Photography, music and hiking lover